 “Did you talk about Jace?”

-“Yeah, I told how he had tried to defended me against Jeff, even though he was only ten.
+“Yeah, I told how he had tried to defend me against Jeff, even though he was only ten.
 How my mom never believed him when Jeff lied about the things he did to us.”

 “You talked about the abuse?”